Digitex City Price Hits $0.0135 on Major Exchanges (DGTX)

-Digitex City (CURRENCY:DGTX) traded 6.2% higher against the dollar during the 24-hour period ending at 0:00 AM Eastern on October 15th.
-Digitex City has a market capitalization of $12.57 million and approximately $2.07 million worth of Digitex City was traded on exchanges in the last 24 hours.
-Over the last week, Digitex City has traded 33.3% lower against the dollar.
-One Digitex City coin can currently be purchased for about $0.0135 or 0.00000057 BTC on popular exchanges.
+Digitex City (CURRENCY:DGTX) traded 6.2% higher against the U.S. dollar during the 24-hour period ending at 14:00 PM E.T. on October 20th.
+Digitex City has a market capitalization of $12.57 million and $2.07 million worth of Digitex City was traded on exchanges in the last day.
+One Digitex City coin can currently be purchased for about $0.0135 or 0.00000057 BTC on exchanges.
+Over the last week, Digitex City has traded down 33.3% against the U.S. dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.